YourSwimLog.com

 One of the main issues I have found with underwater mp3 players is that water will get between your ears and the buds, distorting and muffling the music and making the listening experience infuriating.

-Side Bonus: For the chlorinated athlete who uses earplugs for swimming, the FINIS Duo provides another benefit.
 Since you don’t need to pull out your earplugs to use the earbuds of a typical waterproof music player, you can keep water out of your ears while ALSO listening to your favorite jams.
 Double whammy!

 What else should you know about the FINIS Duo?

 • It only supports MP3 and WMA songs.
-If your entire music library (or at least the ones you want to listen to when swimming) are m4a format—iTunes preferred format—you will have to do some converting.
+If your entire music library (or at least the ones you want to listen to when swimming) is in m4a format—iTunes preferred format—you will have to do some converting.
 This is handled within iTunes, so it’s a doable workaround.
 Just be aware of it.

-• It sounds better with ear plugs in.
-Finally, a benefit to having been wearing ear plugs since I was a young age grouper!
+• It sounds better with earplugs in.
+Finally, a benefit to having been wearing earplugs since I was a young age grouper!
 The sound quality—for whatever reasons—sounds better conducting through your head and ears while wearing ear plugs.
 Giddyup.

 • The charging system has been known to be finicky.
 One of the most common complaints I’ve seen with this device is that the charging dock can require some fidgeting to connect.
 This hasn’t really been much a nuisance in my experience, and given that you can get about 6-7 hours out of a charge you won’t need to charge as often you would your cell phone, for instance.